MICHIGAN COINS FOR

 BARGAIN BARN -N- CARAMEL CORN SHOPS Complete set of 4.
 Uncirculated copper cents; may show minor

-Michigan” Bigfoot; Michigan lower peninsula “Great Lakes Unsalted”; Chief Wawatam;
+Michigan lower peninsula “Great Lakes Unsalted”; Chief Wawatam; Mackinac

 FORT FUDGE SHOP Located across from Fort Michilimackinac,

-Michilimackinac blockhouse; Mackinaw Point lighthouse; U.S. Coast Guard ship
+blockhouse; Mackinaw Point lighthouse; U.S. Coast Guard ship Mackinaw;

 |||||

-museum about the contruction of the Mackinac Bridge and honoring the
+about the contruction of the Mackinac Bridge and honoring the ironworkers who

-ironworkers who made it happen.
-Designs: Grand Hotel;
+made it happen.
+Designs: Grand Hotel; Mackinac Bridge;

-machine has a Dime-n-Mine machine that produces an elongated dime.
-This machine has been around forever, and
+a Dime-n-Mine machine that produces an elongated dime.
+This machine has been around forever, and it

-uncirculated 1974D copper penny; may have minor fingerprint marks.
+copper penny; may have minor fingerprint marks.
 Design: What else?
+Mackinac Bridge,

 |||||